 Who is in your true circle of connection?
-What makes your tribe, posse, team, the group that they are?
+What makes your tribe, posse, choir, team, the group that they are?

-Some of these family members are quite different than me, yet many of our values overlap.
-Integrity, honesty, optimism, and possibility to name a few.
+Some of these family members are quite different than me, yet many of our values overlap: integrity, honesty, optimism, and possibility to name a few.
 There is something that draws us together and we feel at home in each other’s company.

 Each of us are nerdy and awkward in our own ways.
 Some friends are meant to make me laugh, and I seem to be the comedic relief for others.
 When something isn’t going well, we make room for each other’s frustration and pain.
-Clarity in conversation is necessary.
+Clarity in conversation is key.

 I keep my eyes open for possible connection.
 Part of this means practicing being seen.
 I am an introvert and I love my own company.
 But connection is important so I make an effort.
 I gain so much by spending time with my family.
 I am grateful for them and I tell them so.